 It’s pretty standard TRPG stuff, but Gears Tactics quickly reveals that reinventing the wheel was never this game’s intention.
 The devs obviously have a keen eye for this genre’s best ingredients, and they brought these mechanics to life within the one thing that will undoubtedly attract most players: The world and content of the Gears of War itself.

-It is almost weird that The Coalition didn’t think of trying this sooner considering how a Gears of War game already comes with everything you need for a turn-based tactics game built-in, particularly the I.P’s setting.
+It is almost weird that The Coalition didn’t think of trying this sooner given how a Gears of War game already comes with everything you need for a turn-based tactics game built-in, particularly the I.P’s setting.
 The COG home world, Planet Sera, and its war-ravaged environments make the perfect playground with chest-high walls for taking cover, desolate buildings to navigate, and complex open spaces that allows ample opportunity to flank enemies.
-I liked how the obstacles, paths and places to take cover have been designed so the different maps add a maze-like quality to the missions.

 If, however, your squad manages to take down a Boomer, a unit gets the opportunity to pick up its absurdly overpowered gun, and you almost feel sorry for the remaining enemy soldiers.
 In fact, the camera’s birds-eye view of firing a Boomshot or a well-placed grenade into a group of encroaching Locust drones somehow makes the infamous Gears of War goriness feel even more viscerally satisfying.